Iran's foreign minister warns U.S. it would be 'suicidal' to start war

 On Iran's missile program, Zarif confirmed that his country had suffered two failed attempts to launch satellites over the past two months.
 He said it was possible this was because of a sabotage campaign by the U.S. as suggested by a New York Times report this week.

-He said that Iran had already been investigating these failures but was now "looking into the specifics" because of the story in The Times.
+He said that Iran had already been investigating these failures but was now "looking into the specifics" because of the article in The Times.

 "It's quite possible.
 We don't know yet," he said of a possible U.S. sabotage campaign.
 "We need to look into it very carefully."